MithiDocs

 3. Configure IMAP Access

-• IMAP server host
+• IMAP host

-• encryption type (SSL/TLS)
+• Encryption (SSL/TLS)

 4. Run Historical Mailbox Ingestion

-• perform full mailbox ingestion, or
+• Perform full or filtered ingestion

 5. Configure Ongoing Synchronization (Optional)